Is Sculptra safe?

 Lumps (granulomas, Sculptra nodules)

-Rare; may occur due to incorrect injection depth, lack of massage, or individual predisposition.
+Rare; may occur due to injection technique, depth, or individual factors.

 Infection